Skip to Content

 • Bulkier- A rain jacket usually takes up more space in your pack than a ponchos.
 This is the case because rain jackets have zippers, sleeves, fasteners, elastic bands, etc. These add bulk.
 Rain jackets don’t compress as well as ponchos.
 In addition, you’ll need to pack rain pants and a pack cover for complete rain protection.
 This additional gear takes up more space.

 • Heavier- Rain jackets usually have more features than ponchos.
 For example, there are sleeves, elastic bands or draw cords, snaps, zippers, pockets, etc. All of these features add weight.
 On average, a rain jackets weighs 1-2 ounces more than a similar poncho.
 When you pack a rain jacket instead of a poncho, you’ll also have to pack some additional gear.
 For example, you’ll need a pack cover and rain pants.
 These add weight.
+Lightweight rain jackets are available that weigh around the same as a poncho.

-• Rain jackets can get too hot- The tight fit traps bodyheat and prevents air from passing through.
+• Rain jackets can get too hot- The tight fit traps body heat and prevents air from passing through.
 Your sweat can’t evaporate away and cool you off.
 While hiking during the summer or in a tropical environment, you can easily overheat while wearing a rain jacket.
 The heat causes you to sweat more, which can make your clothing wet.
 Rain jackets are often less comfortable in hot weather.

 • You have to choose the right size- Rain jackets aren’t one size fits all like ponchos.
 You have to pick out the right size for your body.
 This could be a problem if you want to lend your rain jacket out or you gain or lose a lot of weight.